ExpressVPN Review 2023

 Now, we'll check another item from this menu, called 'Preferences.'
 This is where you'll find six tabs, each bringing a distinct set of options.
 Here’s a quick overview:

 The rest of the options within the hamburger menu are pretty self-explanatory.
-You can find support documentation, check how to install ExpressVPN on other devices, refer friends, and more.
+You can find support documentation, check how to install ExpressVPN on a PC or other devices, refer friends, and more.
 All of these options are actually links to the VPN's official website.

 How Well Does ExpressVPN Work on Mobile Platforms?

-ExpressVPN looks and feels the same across all of its supported platforms.
-With that said, know that this VPN's Android and iOS apps are incredibly simple to use, and they come highly polished.
-So, let's take a closer look at those.
+ExpressVPN works well on mobile platforms.
+The ExpressVPN app also looks and feels the same across all the devices it supports.
+With that said, know that ExpressVPN on mobile apps (Android and iOS) is incredibly simple to use and comes highly polished.
+Let's take a closer look at those.

 To dive deeper, you can tap on the 'Options' tab, found at the bottom of ExpressVPN's UI.
 This is where you can access the app's settings, letting you switch between different VPN protocols.
 You can also access your account information, as well as use ExpressVPN's digital tools for checking for any IP, DNS, and WebRTC leaks.

-Speaking of ExpressVPN's settings on mobile devices, here's what you can expect to tweak.
+Speaking of ExpressVPN's settings on phone devices, here's what you can expect to tweak.

 All in all, ExpressVPN is a joy to use - no matter if you have an Android or iOS device.
 In terms of the VPN's performance, both of those apps are doing an excellent job.
 ExpressVPN feels smooth, even when used on older Android/iOS phones.